djeada/Algorithms-And-Data-Structures/notes/graphs.md

 In this example, BFS started at the top of the graph and worked its way down, visiting nodes in order of their distance from the starting node.
 The ASCII representation provides a step-by-step visualization of BFS using a queue and a list of visited nodes.

-#### Applications of BFS
+#### Applications

 BFS is not only used for simple graph traversal.
 Its applications span multiple domains:

-1. **Shortest Path**: BFS can determine the shortest path in an unweighted graph from a source to all other nodes.
+1. BFS can determine the **shortest path** in an unweighted graph from a source to all other nodes.
-2. **Connected Components**: To find all connected components in an undirected graph, you can run BFS on every unvisited node.
+2. To find all **connected components** in an undirected graph, you can run BFS on every unvisited node.
-3. **Network Broadcasting**: BFS mirrors the propagation in broadcasting networks, where a message is forwarded to neighboring nodes, and they subsequently forward it to their neighbors.
+3. BFS mirrors the propagation in broadcasting networks, where a message is forwarded to neighboring nodes, and they subsequently forward it to their neighbors.
-4. **Cycle Detection**: If during BFS traversal, an already visited node is encountered (and it's not the parent of the current node in traversal), then there exists a cycle in the graph.
+4. If during BFS traversal, an already visited node is encountered (and it's not the parent of the current node in traversal), then there exists a cycle in the graph.

 #### Implementation